Best mountain bike brakes 2025

 Do bigger rotors stop better?

 You'll also have to consider your brake mount adapters.
-With an upgrade to bigger rotors, you'll likely need to buy a new pair of brake mount adapters to suit the big discs otherwise you simply won't be able to mount the caliper properly.
+With an upgrade to bigger rotors, you'll likely need to buy a new pair of brake mount adapters to suit the big discs otherwise, you won't be able to mount the caliper properly.

 How many miles do MTB brakes last?

-There are four aspects when it comes to a brake's performance over time.
-The most immediate is brake pads and the durability of these depends both on the compound you've chosen, and the conditions of where you ride, so it's tough to put a milage on these.
+There are four aspects to a brake's performance over time.
+The most immediate is brake pads, and the durability of these depends on the compound you've chosen and the conditions where you ride, so it's tough to put a mileage on these.
 We recommend checking your brake pads often and swapping them out once the pad material meets a similar level to the retaining spring.
 However, if bedded in properly, your disc brake pads should last longer.

 The next is the bleed intervals.
-Again, not an aspect that can have a milage put on it but it's best to bleed your brakes at least once a year, or when you find there's some kind of problem in your brake.
-If your lever begins to feel spongey, and not as powerful as before, it's likely your brake needs to be bled.
+Again, not an aspect that can have mileage put on it, but it's best to bleed your brakes at least once a year or when you find some kind of problem in your brakes.
+If your lever begins to feel spongey and not as powerful as before, it's likely your brake needs to be bled.
 Fear not, we've got guides on how to bleed SRAM, Hayes, and Magura brakes, as well as how to bleed Shimano, Hope, TRP, and Tektro brakes.

 Which brakes are better: SRAM or Shimano?

-Just like with everything in mountain biking, there is no one brake to rule them all.
-Instead, it's more about how the brake feels to use, how powerful it is, and how it delivers its power and some brakes will suit some much better than others.
-Some brakes, like Shimano, summon a lot of their power early in the lever stroke, which some people love but that means that they're tougher to modulate, which can be tricky to manage in areas where grip is scarce.
+Like everything in mountain biking, there is no one brake to rule them all.
+Instead, it's more about how the brake feels to use, how powerful it is, and how it delivers its power, and some brakes will suit some much better than others.
+Some brakes, like Shimano, summon a lot of their power early in the lever stroke, which some people love, but that means that they're tougher to modulate, which can be tricky to manage in areas where grip is scarce.

-However, where riders are obsessed with buying brakes with all of the power ever and making their brakes as powerful as possible, braking power can come as a hindrance.
-Riders can begin to rely too much on their brakes, destroying flow and commitment while doing so.
+However, where riders are obsessed with buying brakes with all the power, braking power can be a hindrance.
+Riders can begin to rely too much on their brakes, destroying flow and commitment.
 Sometimes, limiting braking power can help evolve your skills on the bike as it'll force you to look ahead and think about your braking more cleverly before dropping the anchor as and when something doesn't feel quite right.